FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 But you're no schmuck.
 You want more.
 I promised the ability to edit the profile data, and the below code will deliver.

-Let's take that next step and display not only the user's email address, but alos the data they provided on registration.
+Let's take that next step and display not only the user's email address, but also the data they provided on registration.
 You'll even pull the form field configuration dynamically.
 This means that if you change the configuration of your custom fields, to, say, make a profile field optional, the portal update form will change in response.

 > At this point, you're changing from using OIDC to using the FusionAuth APIs.